-That’s why it’s important for all borrowers to regularly monitor their credit score.
+To ensure successful loan applications, all borrowers should make a habit of tracking their credit score regularly.
 If you’re looking for a way to get started, you can check your credit score for free with Chase Credit Journey.

 What is Chase Credit Journey?

-Chase also provides alerts so you can monitor your score for fraud or identity theft.
-You’ll be notified about the following credit activity:
+It also provides credit alerts so you can monitor your credit score for fraud or identity theft.
+For example, Chase will notify you of the following credit activity:

 - New credit inquiries